IPG Photonics (IPGP) Q2 2017 Results - Earnings Call Transcript

 Timothy P. V. Mammen - IPG Photonics Corp.

 On telecom, we continue to execute on providing a more complete solution, coupling the technologies that we bought last year on digital signal processing with our optical capability.
 And that continues to perform well.
 We see and are looking for substantial growth in telecom actually over the next 12 to 18 months with new product introductions that take us to 100-gig and above.
 So, it was basically an execution around the areas that we've been looking for growth from.
-Do you want to add any to that (01:04:02) telecom?
+Do you want to add any to that about telecom?

 Valentin P. Gapontsevm, Ph.D. - IPG Photonics Corp.